 - The traffic jam is the reason why we were late.

 - I have no idea when my hose stopped working.

 Go beyond the basics of clauses

 How can you tell if you’re creating and combining clauses effectively?
 Give your written work a run-through with Grammarly.
-Our writing suggestions catch syntax mistakes, awkward phrasing, punctuation errors, and even whether your tone is working for the kind of writing you’re doing.
+Our writing suggestions catch syntax mistakes, awkward phrasing, and even whether your tone is working for the kind of writing you’re doing.

 This article was originally written in 2016 by Shundalyn Allen.
 It’s been updated to include new information.